timrspratt/aero-docker/README.md

 ```

 > **The default container configuration uses ports `80`, `3306` and `9200`.**
 >
 > If there are services on your host machine already using these ports, you can configure alternatives using `aero env:defaults`.
 > Should you wish to use a custom configuration for the project, run `aero env:project`.

-Run the `aero install` command within this directory to boot the application containers and start the install process.
+Run the `aero install` command within this directory to start the install.
 During the install process, you'll need to provide project credentials, which can be obtained from
 [Agora](https://agora.aerocommerce.com/projects).